Core Concepts

 - measure whether a fix reduced or eliminated a behaviour

-- catch regressions after an issue is resolved
+- catch regressions after a signal is resolved

 - compare automated judgments with human annotations through alignment metrics